pablo-abc/felte/README.md

 </form>
 ```

 That's all you need!
 With the example above you'll see **Felte** automatically updating the values of `data` when you type, as well as `errors` when finding an error.
-Note that the only required properties for `createForm` are `initialValues` and `onSubmit`.
+Note that the only required property for `createForm` is `onSubmit`.

 > If using Felte this way, make sure to set the `name` attributes of your inputs since that is what Felte uses to map to the `data` store.